rcarriga/vim-ultest/README.md

 Running tests should be as quick and painless as possible.
 [vim-test](https://github.com/janko/vim-test) is a very powerful and extensive testing plugin, but it can be cumbersome to configure and lacks some features to make it feel like an integrated piece of your editor.
-Rather than replacing vim-test altogether, Ultest makes it even better while maintaining the ability to use your existing configuration.
+Rather than replacing vim-test altogether, Ultest (in name and practice) builds upon vim-test to make it even better while maintaining the ability to use your existing configuration.
 If you're already using vim-test then switching to Ultest is as easy as installing and... well, that's pretty much it.

 The goal behind Ultest is to make running tests as seamless as possible.